Remote learning exacerbates inequality. Here’s how we must support the most vulnerable kids

 In a Digital World, Analog is still important

 We know that hotspots and laptops and tablets are crucial.
 Students need other tools to “do school” at home.
-Focus groups in Chicago released a study showing that families had more success with remote learning when printers, scanners, or printed worksheets were distributed, rather than relying on tablets or computers.
+The nonprofit Kids First Chicago released a study showing that families had more success with remote learning when printers, scanners, or printed worksheets were distributed, rather than relying on tablets or computers.
 “Families who had positive remote learning experiences often had supplies and resources provided to them by the school, including printed copies of textbooks, online math work, art materials, math manipulatives, science fair materials, novels, Pre-K classroom toys, workbooks, and other resources to supplement virtual instruction.”

 How many printers are sitting in unused offices right now, and what would it take to get them to schools for distribution to families?”